Terms and conditions

 Fees will not be refunded once the academic year has started.
 A full year’s fees are due.

-All queries about fees are to be addressed to Leo Baeck College, Head of HR and Support Services, Sternberg Centre, 80 East End Road, London N3 2SY
+All queries about fees are to be addressed to Leo Baeck College, Senior Executive Officer, Sternberg Centre, 80 East End Road, London N3 2SY

 Non-payment of Fees